Great Books Council of San Francisco

 HOW WE FOUND A PLACE -- THE PUBLIC LIBRARY

-In August 2010, we asked the Richmond Branch Public Library if it would like to have a Great Books Discussion Group.
+- In August 2010, we asked librarians at the Richmond Branch Public Library if they would like to have a Great Books Discussion Group.
 They said yes.

-Note: We used the website meetup.com to recruit new members.
+- We used the web site meetup.com to recruit new members.

-The first meeting attracted 16 people.
-Right now the group consists of a core of 10 people, 4 people who come intermittently, and an occasional 1-2 people who come to the meetings for the first time.
+- The first meeting attracted 16 people.
+Now the group consists of a core of 10 people, plus 4 who come intermittently, plus an occasional 1-2 people who come to a meeting for the first time.

-In 2012, the library became a sponsor of the group.
-This meant that instead of us, the library would:
+- In 2012, the library became a sponsor of the group, relieving us of the following jobs:

-Print flyers, post them on the bulletin board, and put a stack of them on a table so their patrons could take them.
+- Print flyers, post them on a bulletin board, and put a stack of them on a table so that library patrons can take them.

-Publicize our meetings in its citywide monthly newspaper that is circulated to 25 libraries in San Francisco.
+- Publicize our meetings in the library's citywide monthly newspaper, circulated to 25 libraries in San Francisco.

-At the first meeting, we discussed the Declaration of Independence.
-We chose this reading because people could easily download it from their computers and read it before coming to the meeting.
+- At the first meeting, we discussed the Declaration of Independence.
+We chose it because people could easily download it, print it and read it before coming to the meeting.

-At the end of the meeting, we voted on a book.
+- At the end of the meeting, the group voted on what to discuss next.
 Most groups voted to read Introduction to Great Books -- Series 1 as their first book.

-We suggest that you buy 20 books from the Great Books Foundation at one time.
-The cost is cheaper than having people buying the book individually.
+- We suggest that you buy 20 anthologies at a time from the Great Books Foundation -- it's cheaper than having people buying their books individually.

 WE HAVE SEVERAL DISCUSSION LEADERS IN A GROUP